bryceberwald/Berz/README.md

 ## NFTs Created & Published
 >
-> Information on how to create NFTs on the Berzen Web Platform
+> Information on how to create NFTs on the Berzen Web Platform.
 >
 >
-> Information on how to publish NFTs on the Berzen Web Platform
+> Information on how to publish NFTs on the Berzen Web Platform.
 >

 ## Currency Conversions